microsoft/fluentui/apps/fabric-website/src/pages/Overviews/GetStartedPage/docs/web/GetStartedDevelopCore.md

-[Fabric Core](https://github.com/OfficeDev/office-ui-fabric-core) is a collection of CSS classes and Sass mixins that give you access to colors, animations, fonts, icons and grid.
+[Fabric Core](https://github.com/OfficeDev/office-ui-fabric-core) is a collection of CSS classes and Sass mixins that give you access to the colors, animations, fonts, icons and grid of the Fluent Design Language.

 ### Who should use Fabric Core